SwingGuy1024/Blog/Exception Antipatterns.md

 Why did they do this?
 While this particular application was a client-server application, The client didn't run in a browser.
 It was a stand-alone client written in Java/Swing.
 So the thinking was that an exception in the client would be seen only by the client, and wouldn't go into the server logs anyway.
 So the customer would see the exception but we wouldn't.
 But it would have been a simple task to report all client exceptions back to the server, where we could debug them.

-##### (Borrowed.
-Rewrite and expand)

-Log and Throw
+## Log and Throw ##
-Example:
+*Example:*

     catch (NoSuchMethodException e) { LOG.error("Blah", e); throw e; }
 or

     catch (NoSuchMethodException e) { LOG.error("Blah", e); throw new MyServiceException("Blah", e); }
 or

     catch (NoSuchMethodException e) { e.printStackTrace(); throw new MyServiceException("Blah", e); }

-All of the above examples are equally wrong.
-This is one of the most annoying error-handling antipatterns.
-Either log the exception, or throw it, but never do both.
-Logging and throwing results in multiple log messages for a single problem in the code, and makes life hell for the support engineer who is trying to dig through the logs.
+Trust your framework.
+Doing this will result in your exception getting logged twice.
+Your exception will get logged.
+If it's a checked exception and you can't recover from it, it's a bug, so feel free to wrap it in a RuntimeException and rethrow it.
+Some people will say either log it or throw it, but never do both.
+I see the logic behind this, but I say just throw it, and trust that it will get logged.

+## Declaring "throws Exception" ##
+*Example:*

+    public void foo() throws Exception {

+You can provide more information than that.
+Always

+This is just sloppy, and it completely defeats the purpose of using a checked exception.
+It tells your callers "something can go wrong in my method."
+Real useful.
+Don't do this.
+Declare the specific checked exceptions that your method can throw.
+If there are several, you should probably wrap them in your own exception (see "Throwing the Kitchen Sink" below.)

+##### (Borrowed.
+Rewrite and expand)

 Throwing Exception
 Example: